Mental Health Awareness Month

 CEO & Chief Medical Officer

-May is Mental Health Awareness Month and over the past year we have seen mental health challenges surge during the pandemic.
+May is Mental Health Awareness Month and over the last two years we have seen mental health challenges surge during the pandemic.
 This month is more important than ever to bring light to these issues.
 As an organization, we will continue to help shift society’s mindset and combat the impact that mental illness has on our families, our businesses, our healthcare systems and our culture.

 According to JAMA, COVID-19 has tripled the rate of depression in U.S. adults in all demographic groups.
 Researchers in Texas found that 71% of college students are reporting an increase in depression and anxiety related to COVID-19 and Mental Health America reports an increase in suicidal ideation among adults and youth.
 Also, mental health inequities across the country and in the Charlotte area continue to be an issue that we need to take action on.